howardpchen/ink2md/README.md

 ### Prepare the Host

-1. Create a dedicated service account, for example `sudo useradd --system --home /var/lib/cloud-monitor --shell /usr/sbin/nologin cloudmonitor`.
+1. Create a dedicated service account, for example `sudo useradd --system --home /var/lib/pdf2md-monitor --shell /usr/sbin/nologin pdf2md-monitor`.
-2. Check out the repository to `/opt/cloud-monitor` (or another root owned by the service account) and install dependencies into `/opt/cloud-monitor/.venv`.
+2. Check out the repository to `/opt/pdf2md-monitor` (or another root owned by the service account) and install dependencies into `/opt/pdf2md-monitor/.venv`.
-3. Create writable directories for runtime state, logs, and temporary files such as `/var/lib/cloud-monitor` and `/var/tmp/cloud-monitor`.
+3. Create writable directories for runtime state, logs, and temporary files such as `/var/lib/pdf2md-monitor` and `/var/tmp/pdf2md-monitor`.
 Grant ownership to the service user.

 ### Install the Service

 1. Copy `deploy/systemd/cloud-monitor-pdf2md.service` to `/etc/systemd/system/` and adjust the service user, working directory, and virtual environment paths to match your host.
-2. Copy `deploy/systemd/cloud-monitor-pdf2md.env` to `/etc/cloud-monitor/env`,
+2. Copy `deploy/systemd/cloud-monitor-pdf2md.env` to `/etc/pdf2md-monitor/env`,
-   populate the credential paths and API keys, and set permissions so only the service account can read the file (for example `chmod 640` and `chown cloudmonitor:cloudmonitor`).
+   populate the credential paths and API keys, and set permissions so only the service account can read the file (for example `chmod 640` and `chown pdf2md-monitor:pdf2md-monitor`).
-3. Place your runtime configuration (for example `config.json`) under `/etc/cloud-monitor/` or another directory that the service account can access.
+3. Place your runtime configuration (for example `config.json`) under `/etc/pdf2md-monitor/` or another directory that the service account can access.
 4. Reload systemd with `sudo systemctl daemon-reload`, enable the unit with `sudo systemctl enable --now cloud-monitor-pdf2md`, and inspect service status with `systemctl status cloud-monitor-pdf2md`.